Hanks10100/weex-website/source/references/modules/stream.md

     * headers(string): the HTTP request headers.

-    * type(string): request type, 'json','text' or 'jsonp'(same as 'json' in native implementation)
+    * type(string): response type, 'json','text' or 'jsonp'(same as 'json' in native implementation)

     * body(string): the HTTP body.